Why is my terrarium moss dying?

 White fuzzy mould

-Too wet, too still, and usually too much decaying organic matter.
-Remove the affected pieces, take the lid off for a few days to dry and air it out, cut back on watering, and remove dead leaves and debris that feed the mould.
-A little airflow now and then prevents it.
+Too wet, too still, and usually too much decaying organic matter feeding it.
+Remove the affected pieces at once so it does not spread, take the lid off for a few days to dry and air the inside, cut back on watering, and clear away dead leaves and debris.
+A little airflow every few days prevents mould taking hold in the first place, which is why cracking the lid is worth doing as a habit rather than a rescue.

 Glass streaming with water

-A light mist on the glass is healthy; water running down it means it is too wet.
-Leave the lid off until the inside is merely damp, then close it again.
-Persistent heavy condensation breeds mould.
+A light mist of condensation on the glass is a healthy sign that the jar is holding its own moisture.
+Water actually running down the inside means it is too wet.
+Leave the lid off until the inside is merely damp rather than dripping, then close it again.
+Persistent heavy condensation is the classic run-up to mould, so treat it as an early warning rather than waiting for the fuzz to appear.

 Pale, leggy, stretched growth

 Too little light.
-Moss does not want strong light, but in deep gloom it weakens and stretches and algae take over.
-Move it somewhere brighter but out of direct sun, or add a low grow light.
+Moss does not want strong light, but in deep gloom it weakens, stretches and loses colour, and algae move in to take advantage.
+Shift it somewhere brighter but still out of direct sun, or add a low grow light on a timer.
+The change is gradual, so give new light a few weeks to show.

 Fungus gnats